-B. PROJECT SCREENING
+C. PROJECT SCREENING

-Certain activities and projects may result in a less than significant impact to transportation and circulation.
+Certain activities and projects may be assumed to result in a less than significant impact to transportation and circulation.
 A variety of projects may be screened out of a VMT analysis as follows:

-1. LAND DEVELOPMENT PROJECTS
+LAND DEVELOPMENT PROJECTS

-The OPR TA and Guidelines for Evaluating Vehicle Miles Traveled Under CEQA (September 2020) acknowledges that conditions may exist under which a land development project would have a less than significant impact on transportation and circulation.
-These may be size, location, proximity to transit, or trip-making potential.
+The OPR Technical Advisory (Appendix A of Attachment B) acknowledges that conditions may exist under which a land development project can be presumed to have a less than significant impact on transportation and circulation.